There's Something About Mary: Box office

-Upon its release, There's Something About Mary ranked in fourth place behind Armageddon, Lethal Weapon 4 and The Mask of Zorro, collecting $13.7 million during its opening weekend, combined with $17.8 million from its first five days.
-During Labor Day record, the film reached the number one spot, making $10.9 million and beating Blade.
-There's Something About Mary was 1998's third-highest-grossing film in North America as well as the fourth highest-grossing film of the year globally.
+Upon its release, There's Something About Mary ranked in fourth place behind Armageddon, Lethal Weapon 4 and The Mask of Zorro, collecting $13.7 million during its opening weekend, for a total of $17.8 million from its first five days.
+During Labor Day weekend, the film reached the number one spot, making $10.9 million and beating Blade.
+There's Something About Mary was 1998's third-highest-grossing film in North America as well as the fourth-highest-grossing film of the year globally.
 The film made $369 million worldwide on a budget of $23 million, with $176 million coming from the U.S. and Canada.
 It was released in the United Kingdom on September 25, 1998, and topped the country's box office for the next two weekends.

 Critical response

-The film received positive reviews from critics.
-Rotten Tomatoes gives it a "Certified Fresh" score of 84% based on 85 reviews, and an average rating of 7.06/10, with the consensus: "There's Something About Mary proves that unrelentingly, unabashedly puerile humor doesn't necessarily come at the expense of a film's heart."
-Metacritic gives the film a score of 69 out of 100 based on reviews from 29 critics.
+Rotten Tomatoes reported that 84% of 88 critics reviews were positive, with an average rating of 7.1/10.
+The site's consensus reads: "There's Something About Mary proves that unrelentingly, unabashedly puerile humor doesn't necessarily come at the expense of a film's heart."
+Metacritic gives the film a weighted average score of 69 out of 100 based on 29 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Roger Ebert gave it three out of four stars, stating "What a blessed relief is laughter.
-It flies in the face of manners, values, political correctness and decorum.
+Roger Ebert gave it three out of four stars, stating, "What a blessed relief is laughter.
+It flies in the face of manners, values, political correctness, and decorum.
 It exposes us for what we are, the only animal with a sense of humor."

-Gene Siskel ranked the film number 9 on his 10 Best films of 1998 (the final "best of" list he did before passing away).
+Gene Siskel ranked the film number 9 on his 10 Best films of 1998 (the final "best of" list before his death).